Bonn: Nature

 There are several parks, leisure and protected areas in and around Bonn.
 The Rheinaue is Bonn's most important leisure park, with its role being comparable to what Central Park is for New York City.
 It lies on the banks of the Rhine and is the city's biggest park intra muros.
 The Rhine promenade and the Alter Zoll (Old Toll Station) are in direct neighbourhood of the city centre and are popular amongst both residents and visitors.
 The Arboretum Park Härle is an arboretum with specimens dating to back to 1870.
-The Botanischer Garten (Botanical Garden) is affiliated with the university and it is here where Titan arum set a world record.
+The Botanischer Garten (Botanical Garden) is affiliated with the university.
 The natural reserve of Kottenforst is a large area of protected woods on the hills west of the city centre.
 It is about 40 km2 in area and part of the Rhineland Nature Park (1045 km2).

 In the very south of the city, on the border with Wachtberg and Rhineland-Palatinate, there is an extinct volcano, the Rodderberg, featuring a popular area for hikes.
 Also south of the city, there is the Siebengebirge which is part of the lower half of the Middle Rhine region.
 The nearby upper half of the Middle Rhine from Bingen to Koblenz is a UNESCO World Heritage Site with more than 40 castles and fortresses from the Middle Ages and important German vineyards.